Clarkson-Applied-Data-Science/2024_ia651_Bora_Vandranki/README.md

 <img src="/plot7.png" alt="ROC AUC">
 # Conclusion

 The Random Forest model consistently outperformed the other models in terms of both accuracy and ROC AUC scores, with the highest scores observed after applying SMOTE and tuning.
 This indicates that Random Forest is particularly well-suited to handling the complexities of predicting Alzheimer's disease from the dataset used.
 Furthermore, the benefits of SMOTE in managing class imbalance and enhancing model performance were clearly demonstrated, making it a valuable technique for similar classification problems in the medical field.
-This comprehensive evaluation ensures that the selected model is robust, achieving high accuracy(90%) and excellent discriminative ability, making it a reliable tool in assisting the diagnosis of Alzheimer's disease.
+This comprehensive evaluation ensures that the selected model is robust, achieving high accuracy and excellent discriminative ability, making it a reliable tool in assisting the diagnosis of Alzheimer's disease.